lsst-dm/dmtn-210/index.rst

 Note that these disks can be enlarged, but never shrunk.
 This is a constraint of Strimzi in order to manage Kafka disk usage safely.

-Node Pool
-*********

-The Kafka cluster is set to run on a dedicated Kubernetes *Node Pool*, which means that it runs on single-tenant hardware dedicated just to Kafka brokers.
-This is configured through pod tolerations and affinities, as is standard in Kubernetes.

-Using single-tenant hardware helps ensure that community brokers will receive stable levels of network connectivity to the Kafka brokers, and also helps avoid memory pressure issues if Kubernetes' scheduler oversubscribed pods onto nodes used by Kafka.

-The Kafka node pool is labeled ``kafka=ok``; this label is used for all taints, tolerations, and affinities.
-This node pool is created using Terraform in the `environments/deployments/science-platform/env/integration-gke.tfvars`_ file.

-The 2018 Strimzi blog post "Running Kafka on dedicated Kubernetes nodes" :cite:`strimzi-kafka-nodes` provides a good guide on how this is implemented in more detail.

 .. _kafka-certificates:

 TLS Certificate